-The Illinois Department of Employment Security reports Illinois nurses should stay in high demand, with a 30 percent job growth rate between 2008 and 2018.
+The Illinois Department of Employment Security reports Illinois nurses should experience a 30 percent job growth rate between 2008 and 2018.
 With 6 medical schools, 31 teaching hospitals, and many private physicians' offices, nurses have plenty of job options in the Prairie State.
-Illinois nurses also earn good pay.
-According to the Bureau of Labor Statistics (BLS), the 2009 mean annual salary for nurses in Illinois is:
+Furthermore, according to the Bureau of Labor Statistics (BLS), the 2009 mean annual salary for nurses in Illinois is:

 - Registered Nurses (RNs): $65,440